manosim/trevor/README.md

 ## Install Packages
-*NPM* will install all the project dependecies.
-Then *gulp* will install **ionic** through bower.
+The `setup` script will handle the installation of ionic and all the other dependencies.

-    npm install
+    npm run setup
-    gulp install

 ## Running the app on the browser

     ionic serve
-    gulp watch
+    npm run watch

 ## Releasing the app

     ionic platform add ios
     ionic platform add android
-    gulp release
+    npm run release
     ionic build ios
     ionic build android